 PA: They were more drunk than tough.
 But yeah, you and I didn’t do anything either.
 “It’s not the time yet,” is what I said.
 Not my home turf, pick your battles, the bartender isn’t doing anything so why should I.

 Ace: So on Saturday, D.J., Bobby, and I popped into that same “dinosaur bar” and the music was good, if a bit long in the tooth.
-Older acts like Guns N’ Roses and Foo Fighters.
+Older acts like Guns N’ Roses.
 Then, a fat thirty-something woman waddles over to the jukebox.

 PA: Oh shit.
 That’s trouble.